 I would like to invite relevant governments and our global partners as well as our partner companies in Japan to jointly tackle with the issues that are still ahead of us; such as utilization of overwhelmingly potential and underdeveloped brown coals and CCT development and transfer.

-I would like to share with you that Japan Coal Energy Center (JCOAL), as a government-mandated institution that covers upstream to downstream of the coal value chain, has been engaging in bridging, coordinating and mediating work between government, public sector and private players for development and introduction of highly efficient CCT.
+I would like to share with you that JAPAN COAL FRONTIER ORGANIZATION (JCOAL), as a government-mandated institution that covers upstream to downstream of the coal value chain, has been engaging in bridging, coordinating and mediating work between government, public sector and private players for development and introduction of highly efficient CCT.
 And, JCOAL is committed to its continuous engagements in technology development, business development, technology sharing and transfer, human resources development and knowledge management with comprehensive coverage of the entire coal value chain toward energy supply sustainability and industrial and economy development.